scalate/scalate/scalate-website/src/documentation/user-guide.md

 object MySnippets {
   def foo = {
-    // I now have access to the renderContext, request, response, servletContext, servletConfig objects here thanks to the import request.getParameter("foo")
+    // thanks to the import I now have access to the renderContext
+    // along with the standard servlet objects:
+    // request, response, servletContext, servletConfig
+    request.getParameter("foo")
   }
 }